center-for-threat-informed-defense/summiting-the-pyramid/README.md

 technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.

 ## Notice
 Copyright 2021 MITRE Engenuity.
 Approved for public release.
-Document number XXXXX
+Document number PRS_NUMBER

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at